-- Look for common ground:

-- There is a shared interest in improving the person's health.

-- o Do not judge.

-- o Challenge misconceptions but avoid confrontation.
+- Challenge misconceptions but avoid confrontation.

 - Use good communication skills:

 - Start by asking open questions.

-- o Remain neutral.
+- Remain neutral.

-- Explain your understanding of the situation to the person.
+- $\circ\;$ Explain your understanding of the situation to the person.

 - Always be honest.

 - Expect that it will take multiple appoints to build trust.

 Use this slide to summarize how to ask people about their substance use.